nexiality/documentation/release/nexial-core-v1.9.changelog.md

 - [JSON &raquo; `minify`](../expressions/JSONexpression): **NEW** minify `json` to improve data transfer efficiency.
 - [XML &raquo; `beautify`](../expressions/XMLexpression): **NEW** beautify `xml` to improve readability.
 - [XML &raquo; `minify`](../expressions/XMLexpression): **NEW** minify `xml` to improve data transfer efficiency.
+- code fix to enable the use of `]` character as part of operation parameter.

 ### [Nexial Interactive](../interactive)